 Presentation skills are an important ability to possess when it comes to succeeding in professional and academic life.
 An impressive presentation can win over an audience whether it for a business venture, attaining grant funding, or a school project.
 Being a non-designer is no excuse for mediocre-looking slides.
 Anyone persistent enough can develop an eye for design, especially with the help of web-based tools that grant access to many professionally-designed templates.

 If you’re planning to use a presentation tool to engage today’s audience, you should learn how to make your slides look fresh and contemporary.
 If your audience sees that your first few slides pack a lot of punch, they’ll perk up intuitively and start directing most of their energy on you.

-Visual appeal is important for presentations, and you don’t need to be a rocket scientist to understand how it works.
+Visual appeal is important for presentations, and you don’t need to become a rocket scientist to understand how it works.

 Keeping that in mind, there are a handful of simple and surefire tricks and strategies that you can use to make your slide deck more appealing.
 Here are five that you’ll be able to apply quickly and easily:

 One idea per slide

 Let’s face it, attention spans are getting shorter.
 In fact, a Microsoft report on consumer insights revealed that the average human attention span was at just 8 seconds in 2013.
 For that reason, you need to make sure that you put only one idea in each slide and use not more than ten words to present it.
 Keeping your message short and direct will keep your audience at the edge of their seats.

 People appreciate minimalism.
 They don’t need fancy decorations to draw their attention.
 That’s why when you’re torn between pizzazz and practicality, always go with practicality.
 This principle applies most especially to fonts.
 Choose a font style, color, and size that your audience will be able to read.
 Make sure that even those at the back of the room can see what’s written in each slide.